 General anaesthesia is administered during surgery that requires lengthier OR time, or for procedures that are more invasive.

 It may also be used if the patient is a child.
 GA results in a controlled unconsciousness state and may require respiratory support.

 General Anaesthesia is given through Intravenous fluid and gas is usually administered for the patient to breathe in before falling asleep.
 Since general anaesthesia does carry some risks, the patient will be closely monitored by an anaesthesiologist throughout the procedure.
 General Anaesthesia is used for Facelifts, most Rhinoplasty surgeries, brow lifts, neck lifts, and chin implant surgery.

 Patients are monitored regularly for heart rate, temperature, blood pressure, circulation, and ventilation in order to prevent complications.
 Dr. Torgerson’s team of Medical Professionals includes top qualified and experienced anaesthesiologists.
 All staff are registered with their respective Ontario Government regulatory bodies, and all of their qualifications are updated on a yearly basis.

 Regional anaesthesia is given to numb or block the nerve impulses of a comparatively larger area in comparison to the local area.
 However, unlike general anaesthesia, it does not cause the patient to go to sleep.

 Conscious Sedation is most commonly used for procedures such as blepharoplasty (eyelid surgery), where it is important for the patient to still be able to respond (i.e. move their eyes) but not feel any pain.
 There is an altered level of consciousness associated with this type of anesthesia due to the fact that most patients will not remember the time period in which the procedure was performed.

-Following surgery, Dr. Torgerson provides all surgical patients with his personal contact information so they are able to contact him at any time should any questions arise.
+Following surgery, Dr. Torgerson provides all surgical patients with his personal contact information so they’re able to contact him at any time if questions arise.